OFAC · UN · EU · UK sanctions screenedZero-retention AIGDPR · CCPA program

 Crude oil

-Restricted — government/monopoly routeCPC (Ceylon Petroleum Corporation) holds majority of crude import activity; non-CPC private crude is not typically actionable.
+Restricted — government/monopoly routeCPC (Ceylon Petroleum Corporation) dominates crude imports.
+Limited private participation.

 Refined products (diesel, fuel oil, gasoline, jet)